Dental Treatments

 What is dental treatment?

 Dental treatments, or ‘dental care,’ are a field encompassing a variety of procedures aimed at maintaining oral health, diagnosing, treating, and managing oral and dental diseases and conditions.
+Types of dental treatments:

 Preventive treatments: